-The incremental encoders are constructed according to optical or magnetic principles as well as in a single-chip version.
+The incremental encoders are constructed according to optical or magnetic principles.
 Available at the encoder outlets are two 90°e phase-shifted square wave signals with up to 10,000 pulses as well as one index pulse per motor revolution in the 3-channel version.

 Incremental encoders transmit a specific number of uniformly distributed lines per revolution.
 All FAULHABER Incremental encoders have at least two channels: A and B. Both channels supply a square wave signal, shifted by 90°e with respect to one another, i.e., one quarter cycle C. Through this shift of the pulses, the motor’s direction of rotation can be determined.